arjunmehtaa/PokeFacts/README.md

 * Pokémons are loaded in batches of 20 when the user reaches the end of the list.
 * Shimmer animation is displayed when Pokémons are being loaded.
 * It allows the user to view Pokémons of all types or alternatively filter them based on the Pokémon's type.
-* During type-filtering of Pokémons, a combination of upto 2 types is supported.
+* During type-filtering of Pokémons, a combination of up to 2 types is supported.

 <p float="left">
   <img src="Screenshots/1.jpg" width="24%" />